Dubrefjord/ModuleMatcher/README.md

 *python3 [path to crawler] --url [URL] --matcher*

 When being run in this manner, the crawler must save some file descriptors from the environment.
-Example from when we made Black Widow compatible with matcher (in python):
+Example from when we made the Black Widow crawler compatible with ModuleMatcher (in python):
 ```python
 \# Get file descriptors for ModuleMatcher
     if matcher: